Paul Cattermole: S Club 7 star dies aged 46

 S Club 7 were formed by Spice Girls manager Simon Fuller and first found fame in 1999 on BBC children's TV show Miami 7.

-After their huge chart success, Cattermole left the group in 2002 to rejoin his previous metal band, after which his bandmates dropped the number from their name.
+After their huge chart success, Cattermole left the group in 2002 to rejoin his previous metal band Skua, after which his bandmates dropped the number from their name.

+They eventually split the following year, with partial reunions following in the late 2000s and early 2010s.

+All seven S Club members reunited in 2014, and Cattermole later starred in a stage production of The Rocky Horror Show in 2015.
+In recent years, he was offering personal tarot readings.

-All seven members reunited in 2014, and in February they announced another reunion tour, with 11 dates at arenas in the UK and Ireland later this year.
+In February, the group announced another reunion tour, with 11 dates at arenas in the UK and Ireland scheduled for later this year.